 The 4th of July is a great time to celebrate our country's independence, show off your patriotism, spend time with family and friends, shoot off fireworks and check crops.
 It's been tradition for decades that farmers check their crops, especially corn, to see if it is "Knee High by the 4th of July."
-Now while knee high isn't the benchmark for farmers anymore due to hybridization and improved genetics, it is still a fun tradition for our family to benchmark our corn (and family's) growth every year (see 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013 and 2012).
+Now while knee high isn't the benchmark for farmers anymore due to hybridization and improved genetics, it is still a fun tradition for our family to benchmark our corn (and family's) growth every year.
+In fact, our family has been taking an annual "Knee High" photo for the last decade (see 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013 and 2012).

-We hope you all have had a great Independence Day!
-What are some of your favorite family traditions for the 4th of July?
+We hope you all have a great Independence Day!
+What are some of your favorite 4th of July traditions?